gunnarku/gunnarku.github.io/index.md

 The key qualifier for me is the practical application of results.
 Any study I am involved with must be eventually useful for software engineers.
 Niklaus Wirth's "[A Plea for Lean Software](https://people.inf.ethz.ch/wirth/Articles/LeanSoftware.pdf)" is still one of my favorite CS papers.
+Read "[Producing wrong data without doing anything obviously wrong!](https://dl.acm.org/doi/10.1145/1508244.1508275)" and ponder about how complicated it is to produce valid results.

 ## References and link collections